scanpay/php-scanpay/README.md

 ## Options

-All methods, except `handlePing`, accept an optional per-request `$options` array.
+All methods, except `parsePing`, accept an optional per-request `$options` array.
 You can use this to:

 * Set HTTP headers, e.g. the highly recommended `X-Cardholder-IP` ([example](tests/options.php#L17-L22))
 * Override API key ([example](tests/options.php#L19))